MaximumProgrammer/vimsettings/README.md

 This are mainly my vim settings which are used for programming on linux.

-You have to install vundle before:
+You have to install vundle before u want to use vim:

+Download from:

 https://github.com/VundleVim/Vundle.vim

-, to use plugins in vim.

 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Building vim by your own:
+Now building vim by your own:

 https://medium.com/@SoftwareEngineeringNotes/building-vim-from-source-4177d9edd3fe